 When choosing a way to deal with bowel problems, you

-discuss such factors as the type of bowel problem you
+discuss such things as the type of bowel problem you

 have, your diet, whether you or a caregiver will do the program, and any

 - For a reflexive bowel, you may